sgadd32/Wall-E/README.md

 --------
 Steve Gadd remix of Simon Bluetts and Christo Tranoris WALL-E

-I have integrated some remixed options provided by other people to my version of Simons and Christos versions of WALL-E and because additional software updates and addons were needed I have shared my cleaned image as a resource fro you to use in case, like me, you are keen to get up and running as soon as possble.
+I have integrated some remixed options provided by other people to my version of Simons and Christos versions of WALL-E and because additional software updates and addons were needed I have shared my cleaned image as a resource for you to use in case, like me, you are keen to get up and running as soon as possble.
 -------------------------------------------------------------
 If you are doing the servo eyebrows then the 2x .hpp and 2x .ino Arduino files for Wall-E Eyebrow animations are listed here - just replace Simon Bluetts or Christos Tranoris versions.
 (NOTE: These are already integrated in the SD card image below).
 ------------------------------------------------------------------------------------------------------------------------------------------